Unlikely intersections problem for automorphisms of Markov surfaces: Periodic points and equilibrium measure

 \begin{proof} We apply Yuan-Zhang's equidistribution theorem to the adelic divisor $\overline \theta$.
-We need to show that the sequence $h_{f}(p_n)$ converges to $h_{f} (X)$.
-Since the points $p_n$ are periodic, this bounds to show that $h_{f} (X) = 0$.
-To do that we apply Theorem 5.3.3 of \cite{yuanAdelicLineBundles2023}.
+We need to show that the sequence $h_{f}(p_n)$ converges to $h_{f} (\cM_D)$.
+Since the points $p_n$ are periodic, we have for all $v$, $G_v (p_n^v) = 0$ by Proposition \ref{PropPropertiesGreenFunctions} (3).
+Thus we need to show that $h_{f} (\cM_D) = 0$.
+To do so we apply Theorem 5.3.3 of \cite{yuanAdelicLineBundles2023}.
 Namely, let

-where $U$ runs through open subsets of $X$.
-This quantity is called the \emph{essential minimum} of $(D,G)$.
-Since we have a generic sequence of periodic points, we get $e (X, (D,G)) = 0$.
+where $U$ runs through open subsets of $\cM_D$.
+This quantity is called the \emph{essential minimum} of $\overline \theta$.
+Since we have a generic sequence of periodic points, we get $e (\cM_D, \overline \theta_f) = 0$.
 Theorem 5.3.3 of \cite{yuanAdelicLineBundles2023} states that

-Therefore we get $h_f (X) = 0$ and Yuan's equidistribution theorem gives the desired result. \end{proof}
+Therefore we get $h_f (\cM_D) = 0$ and Yuan's equidistribution theorem gives the desired result. \end{proof}

 \begin{cor} If $D$ is algebraic and $f,g$ are two loxodromic automorphisms of $\cM_D$ such that $\Per(f) \cap \Per(g)$ is Zariski dense, then for every place $v$ of $\Q(D)$,

 \end{cor} \begin{proof} Let $(x_n)$ be a Zariski dense sequence of $\Per(f) \cap \Per(g)$.
 By Lemma \ref{LemmeGenericSequence}, we can suppose that $(x_n)$ is generic.
 By Theorem \ref{ThmYuan}, for every place $v$ of $\K$, the Galois orbit of the sequence $(x_n)$ equidistributes with respect to both the measures $\mu_{f,v}$ and $\mu_{g,v}$.
 Thus, they must be equal. \end{proof}